March 26, 2018

 Terrace, in Northern BC, sits near the bottom of the Alaska Panhandle.
 It is home to the mighty Skeena River, a spot known to host some of the world’s best steelhead fishing.
 Dense rainforest covers much of the landscape, and opportunities for hiking are everywhere you look.
 If you are extremely lucky, you may catch a glimpse of the elusive Kermode (Spirit) bear, a rare black bear with white fur found only on BC’s north and central coast.

-And our fans’ top place to explore BC’s rainforest is the stunning Pacific Rim, on the west coast of Vancouver Island.
+The top pick to explore BC’s rainforest is the stunning Pacific Rim, on the west coast of Vancouver Island.
 This area boasts sandy beaches that stretch on for kilometres, fringed by thick, lush rainforests perfect for hiking.
 Between hikes, explore the nearby towns of Tofino and Ucluelet, take a surf lesson, or just gaze out at the wild, open Pacific Ocean.
 Visit in the winter for dramatic storm watching.